bamulla/almulla-portfolio/finalProjectPart3.md

 The data on amazon's revenue is something I had from the start, I got it from [statistica](https://www.statista.com/statistics/273963/quarterly-revenue-of-amazoncom/)

+The images used is from pexels, both images were free to use with no attribution required.
+I still attributed the images at the bottom left.

 ### Overall Strategy Towards The Final Design
 The main feedback I recieved was that my story was confusing, and too broad, and not well presented.
 The first thing I did was narrow it down by making it focused on the living wage.
 This helped solved the other problems.
 This time, to save time, I did mini feedback sessions from friends and family throughout the design process.
 This is to ensure that I am on the right track.
 I did my best to make my story more clear and focused and I am pretty happy with how that turned out.